Campsites in the Cotswolds

 Things to do when camping in the Cotswolds

-With their soft rolling hills and enchanting villages, the Cotswolds are a perfect English archetype.
-This wonderful Area of Outstanding Natural Beauty, covering 800 square miles, is perfect for exploring on foot, by bike or on cantering horseback.
+Go camping Cotswolds style and spend days exploring rolling hills and enchanting villages, the Cotswolds are a perfect English archetype.
+Find your perfect caravan and camping site in this wonderful Area of Outstanding Natural Beauty, covering 800 square miles, is perfect for exploring on foot, by bike or on cantering horseback.
 Aside from enjoying the gorgeous landscapes and villages, there are many superb attractions to be found here, from castles and stately homes to wildlife parks and mazes.

 Home to the country's first Agricultural College, this rural region is famed for its bowling and has many stunning churches such as the Church of St John in Elkstone, or Hailes Church where you can admire the intricate wall paintings and stained glass windows.